Pedro González de Velasco

-Pedro González de Velasco (22 October 1815 – 21 October 1882) was a Spanish physician, anthropologist, and founder of the Madrid's Museo Nacional de Antropología.
+Pedro González de Velasco (22 October 1815 – 21 October 1882) was a Spanish medical doctor, anthropologist, and founder of the Madrid's Museo Nacional de Antropología.

 Biography

 Early life and education

 Pedro González de Velasco was born in Valseca, Segovia, Spain on 22 October 1815.
 His surname, Velasco, is of Basque origin.

 He began his early studies of Latin at the Seminary of Segovia, later studying philosophy in Ávila during the Ominous Decade.

 He took up arms as a volunteer to support the Liberals and Queen Isabella II of Spain against the Carlists in the First Carlist War.
 On 18 October 1837 he entered Madrid and assumed an intern position at the Hospital de Santa Isabel in the city.
 In 1840, he began eleven years of medical studies.
 He completed three years as a surgeon, six as a medical surgeon, and two as a doctor, receiving his degree on 21 May 1864.

 In July 1861, he was elected as an associate fellow to the College of Physicians of Philadelphia.